Shades of green: Hooker's green

 Hooker's green is a dark green color created by mixing Prussian blue and gamboge.
 Hooker's green takes its name from botanical artist William Hooker (1779–1832) who first created it particularly for illustrating leaves.

 Jade

 Jade, also called jade green, is a representation of the color of the gemstone called jade, although the stone itself varies widely in hue.

 The color name jade green was first used in Spanish in the form piedra de ijada in 1569.

 The first recorded use of jade green as a color name in English was in 1892.

 Malachite

 Malachite, also called malachite green, is a color that is a representation of the color of the mineral malachite.

 The first recorded use of malachite green as a color name in English was in the 1200s (exact year uncertain).

 Sea green

 Sea green is a color that resembles the hue of shallow seawater as seen from the surface.

 Other notable green colors

+Brat green

+Brat green is the popular name of a specific shade of green, often described as and compared with lime green.
+It got famous across the internet after the release of Brat (2024), the sixth studio album by the British singer Charli xcx.
+It was embraced not only in the album's marketing, but also in several other brands' marketing and even in the 2024 presidential campaign of Kamala Harris.